 - The request for access is frivolous or vexatious; or

-- Where we are otherwise permitted by the Privacy Act 1988 (Cth) to do so.
+- Where we are otherwise permitted by a Privacy Act to do so.

-To request access and seek the correction of, personal information held by the Institute, please contact:
+To request access and seek the correction of, personal information held by Chartered Accountants Australia and New Zealand, please contact:

 33 Erskine Street